OpenEnergyPlatform/academy/CONTRIBUTING.md

 #### 4.1.
 Merge the PR

 Merging in this repository should not privode any problems.
-If anything out of the ordinary orrurs, follow the GitHub guide [merging a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request).
+If anything out of the ordinary occurs, follow the GitHub guide [merging a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request).

 #### 4.2.
 Delete the feature branch